folke/lazy.nvim/README.md

 -- All sub modules of the lua module will also be automatically loaded -- This is the preferred setup so your plugin specs can be properly cached. require("lazy").setup("config.plugins", {
-  -- add any optional configuration options here
+  -- add any optional configuration here
 })

 -- Alternatively you can specify a plugin list